 Go to Find a Nurse and conduct a search for the nurse.
 Contact the College if you can't find the person you are looking for.

 All public information available about nurses is posted in Find a Nurse, which contains profiles of every nurse in Ontario.
 Publicly available information about nurses include their registration history, business address, and information related to pending disciplinary hearings or past findings.

-Illegal practitioners are people who are seeking employment in nursing or holding themselves out as being able to practise nursing in Ontario, but are not qualified to do so.
+Unregistered Practitioners are people who are seeking employment in nursing or holding themselves out as being able to practise nursing in Ontario, but are not qualified to do so.
 They are not registered members of the College.
 Only people registered with the College can call use nursing-related titles or perform certain procedures that could cause harm if carried out by a non-registered health professional.
-The College takes the issue of illegal practitioners seriously.
-See Illegal Practitioners for more information.
+The College takes the issue of unregistered practitioners seriously.
+See Unregistered Practitioners for more information.